29 Different Types Of Hugs (With Pictures) And Their Meaning

 “Once upon a time, I would have hidden my need for a hug.
 But why should I?
 I’m only human.
 True, I don’t have to hug you every single time I see you, but when you need a hug I’ll be there for you with my arms open.
 The only thing I want in return?
 That one hug I need when I’m the one who’s sad (i).”

-2. Improves immunity: Though hugging and improved immunity may not have a direct connection, they are still related.
-Hugging leads to the release of certain hormones, such as oxytocin and cortisol, that help fight off infections.
+2. Improves immunity: Though hugging and improved immunity may not have a direct connection, they are still related, especially in the context of kids.
+The benefits of hugging kids and other people include the release of certain hormones, such as oxytocin and cortisol, that help fight off infections.
 Higher levels of stress may also affect the body’s immunity adversely.
 Hugging reduces stress and thus improves immunity too.
 In fact, there is a study to back this claim.
 In 2014, Carnegie Mellon University conducted a short study involving 406 adult volunteers over a span of two weeks.
 In this time period, the volunteers were to observe and note two specific aspects: the number of conflicts they experienced and the number of daily hugs they received.
 These volunteers were also exposed to common cold viruses to observe any substantial effect on infections.
 The result indicated that when individuals received some kind of social support through hugs, they were less susceptible to common infections.
 Even for individuals who got into frequent conflicts, hugs were still a powerful gesture that protected them from the infection (2).

 Frequently Asked Questions